loadingio/ldloader/README.md

 ## Styling and Structure

-There is no constraint about how ldLoader's DOM structure should be.
+There is no constraint about how ldloader's DOM structure should be.
 Basically it contains an element for loader, and the element's parent in which the loader is shown.
-You control all the animation and effects based on ```active-class``` toggled by ldLoader.
+You control all the animation and effects based on ```active-class``` toggled by ldloader.

-For convenience, ldLoader is shipped with some builtin css for simple usage:
+For convenience, ldloader is shipped with some builtin css for simple usage:

  * .ldld.bare - rotating double ring, placed at where it should be.
  * .ldld.default - rotating double ring centered in it's container. container should have style position: relatve/absolute/fixed.